BrookJeynes/BrookJeynes/README.md

 ### Hey I'm Brook Jeynes

-## I'm a software engineer currently in my second year at QUT studying computer science.
+## I'm a software developer currently in my second year at QUT studying computer science.
 - I’m currently working at TestLab360 as a React Native and C#/Angular developer
 - I’m currently working on many uni related projects as well as home projects
 - Fun fact: I play guitar, banjo and piano in my spare time